f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 Objective :
 -----------

 This guide will outline the steps for implementing F5 XC Bot Defense to protect your GCP Kubernetes workloads using our BIG-IP Connector.
 First we will be deploying our sample application into GCP GKS (Google Kubernetes Service).
-Then we will deploy into Azure and front-end this application with F5's BIG-IP virtual appliance configured with our XC Bot Defense Connector.
+Then we will deploy into GCP and front-end this application with F5's BIG-IP virtual appliance configured with our XC Bot Defense Connector.
 We'll leverage F5 XC to setup and download our Bot Defense Connector which will be deployed directly to the BIG-IP virtual appliance.
 This guide will outline the steps for implementing this infrastructure via Console Steps as well as Automated method using Terraform.